freeCodeCamp/freeCodeCamp/.github/ISSUE_TEMPLATE/general-report--issue-with-articles.md

 name: 'Bug Report: Issues with \news or guide articles or documentation'
 about: Report issue with a specific article, like broken links, typos, missing parts, etc
 title: ''
-labels: 'status: needs help for triage, platform: news, platform: forum'
+labels: 'status: needs help for triage, type: bug'
 assignees: ''

 ---